kenatiod/MUT/Understanding Machine Understanding.md

 - **1976**: MYCIN, an expert system for medical diagnosis, demonstrated the potential of rule-based AI.

-- **1997**: IBM's Deep Blue defeated world chess champion Garry Kasparov, showcasing AI's ability to excel in strategic games.
+- **1997**: IBM's Deep Blue defeated world chess champion Garry Kasparov, showcasing symbolic AI's ability to excel in strategic games.

 - **2002**: The Roomba vacuum cleaning robot was released, bringing AI into consumer homes.

-- **2011**: IBM Watson won the quiz show "Jeopardy!", highlighting advancements in natural language processing.
+- **2011**: IBM Watson won the quiz show "Jeopardy!", highlighting the beginnings of the use of machine learning in natural language processing.

 - **2014**: Amazon's Alexa was introduced, popularizing voice-activated AI assistants.